Sequential highlighting for enhancing a visual narrative

 These are essentially mini-charts that break down complex data into easy-to-digest panels.
 They allow our audience to process information more efficiently, as we can provide explanations and interpretations for each panel, just like a comic strip.

 For instance, let’s think about how this applies to discussing the relationship between GDP and happiness using small multiple charts.
 First, we can divide our data into different income groups, such as low, middle, and high-income countries.
-Each group can be represented by a separate panel.
+A separate panel can represent each group.

-Next, we can further explain specific stories within the groups using these individual panels.
-In each panel, we can identify factors that contribute to overall happiness and point out any outliers or interesting trends.
+Next, we can explain specific group stories using these individual panels.
+In each panel, we can identify factors contributing to overall happiness and point out any outliers or exciting trends.

 In conclusion, sequential highlighting helps us create engaging data stories by walking our audience through the data layer by layer.
-The use of small multiple charts is an effective way to implement this technique, allowing us to break complex information into simpler and more manageable narratives.
+Using small multiple charts effectively implements this technique, allowing us to break complex information into more straightforward and more manageable narratives.